gartenkralle/HackerRank/Algorithms/Warmup/IntroToTutorialChallenges/README.md

 #### Sample Challenge
 This is a simple challenge to get things started.
 Given a sorted array () and a number (), can you print the index location of  in the array?

-The next section describes the input format.
-You can often skip it, if you are using included methods.
+<i>The next section describes the input format.
+You can often skip it, if you are using included methods.<i>

 #### Input Format
 There will be three lines of input: